dmatveev/shampoo-homepage/pages/usage.markdown

 4. Change the method's code in the source code window and press `C-c C-c`.

 In any case, after pressing `C-c C-c` you will receive an informational message about the status of your operation.
 The message will appear in the Emacs's minibuffer.

+If you've closed any Class Browser's window, you always can restore the Class Browser window layout with command

+        M-x shampoo-restore-layout

 Workspaces
 ----------